 Brad Taylor is the soccer star, the athletic big brother, and while all 3 brothers are fairly mischievous, Brad is the only one to have a run-in with the law.
 Before being cast as oldest son Brad on Home Improvement, Zachery Ty Bryan worked primarily in print and television advertising.
 After Home Improvement, Bryan had a number of small spots in television shows like Veronica Mars and Buffy the Vampire Slayer.
 Recently, in addition to playing Thor in a SyFy TV movie called Hammer of the Gods, Bryan’s focus seems to be on producing.

 Recently, Bryan has gotten into some problems with the law himself.
 In 2020, two weeks after splitting from his wife of 14 years, he was charged with felony strangulation and misdemeanor charges of fourth-degree assault of apparently his new girlfriend.
-Many of the charges were dropped but he did plead guilty to 2 felony charges.
-He is 39 years old and we wish him the best in getting his life back on track.
+Many of the charges were dropped, but he did plead guilty to two felony charges.
+He is 41 years old and was most recently seen in the Netflix series The Guardians of Justice in 2022.
+We wish him the best in getting his life back on track.

 2. Patricia Richardson (Jill Taylor)